per1234/EtherEventQueue/README.md

 - Parameter: resendFlag - (EtherEventQueue.queueTypeOnce == no resend, EtherEventQueue.queueTypeResend == resend until successful send,
   - Values: EtherEventQueue.queueTypeOnce - Make one attempt at sending the event and then remove it from the queue.
             EtherEventQueue.queueTypeResend - Resend until successful send, then remove from queue.
             EtherEventQueue.queueTypeConfirm == Resend a message until the ack is received, the target IP times out, or the event overflows from the queue.
 The ack is the eventAck with the eventID of the event to confirm for a payload.
+Received acks are handled internally by EtherEventQueue and will not be passed on.
   - Type: byte
 - Returns: false == failure, true == successfully queued, EtherEventQueue.queueSuccessOverflow == successfully queued w/ queue overflow
   - Type: byte